-Is Section 38 of th ne NHRA applicable to the proposed development?
-YES ОИ UNCERTAIN A Notice of Intent to Develop (NID) was submit development will change the character of a site "HWC has provided comment on the submitted HWC. (i) exceedir ng 5 000m 2 in extent".
-"You are hereby notified that, since there is no reason to believe that the proposed development of 200 IRDP houses along with associated infrastructure, will not impact on heritage resources, no further action under Section 38 of the National Heritage Resources Act (Act 25 of 1999) is required.
-However, should any heritage resources, including evidence of graves and huma burials, archaeological material and paleontological material be discovered during the execution of the activities, all works must be stopped immediately and Heritage Western Cape must be notified without delay."
-The RoD has been included in Appendix E2 of the BAR.
-Will the developr ment impact on any national estate referred to in Section 3(2) of YES NO UNCERTAIN If YES or UNCERTAIN, NA explain: Will any building or structure older than 60 years be affected in any way?
-YES NO UNCERTAIN If YES or UNCERTAIN, NA explain: ns of culturally or historically significant elements, as defined in NHRA, including Archaeological or paleontological sites, on or or to the site?
-YES NO UNCERTAIN
+Is Section 38 of the NHRA applicable to the proposed development?
+YES NO UNCERTAIN A Notice of Intent to Develop (NID) was submit development will change the character of a site " HWC has provided comment on the submitted HWG (i) exceedir C NID whicl ng 5 000m h states as 2 in extent". s follows: If YES or UNCERTAIN, explain: "You are hereby notified that, since there is no reason to believe that the proposed development of 200 IRDP houses along with associated infrastructure, will not impact on heritage resources, no further action under Section 38 of the National Heritage Resources Act (Act 25 of 1999) is required.
+However, should any heritage resources, including burials, archaeological material and paleontological the execution of the activities, all works must be sto Western Cape must be notified without delay."
+The RoD has been included in Appendix E2 of the B al material pped imme be discov ered during Will the develop the NHRA? pment impact on any national estate referred to in Section 3(2) of YES NO UNCERTAIN If YES or UNCERTAIN, explain: NA Will any building g or structure older than 60 years be affected in any way?
+YES NO UNCERTAIN If YES or UNCERTAIN, explain: NA L gns of culturally or historically significant elements, as defined in NHRA, including Archaeological or paleontological sites, on or m) to the site?
+YES NO UNCERTAIN If YES or UNCERTAIN, explain: NA in, the Department may request that specialist input be provided a